nwthomas/website/client/constants/blogs/debounce-versus-throttle.md

 # Debounce Versus Throttle

-> I wrote this article because debounce and throttle are super annoying to keep straight.
+> I wrote this article because debounce and throttle are super hard to keep straight and visualize in your head.
 I hope this will help you in your learning journey.

 ## Introduction

-When I was trying to learn the difference between what a `debounce` function (like this one from [lodash](https://lodash.com/docs/4.17.15#debounce)) and `throttle` function (again, from [lodash](https://lodash.com/docs/4.17.15#throttle)) were, I found it hard to find materials that were crystal clear on _exactly_ how they functioned.
+When I was trying to learn the difference between what a `debounce` function (like this one from [lodash](https://lodash.com/docs/4.17.15#debounce)) and `throttle` function were (again, here's one from [lodash](https://lodash.com/docs/4.17.15#throttle)), it turned out to be annoying to find materials that were crystal clear on _exactly_ how they functioned.

 This article is going to correct that for you so you don't suffer the same fate. 😌